 Think of it as your complete SEO command center.
 Instead of juggling multiple SEO tools, SE Ranking combines keyword research, rank tracking, site audits, backlink analysis, competitor research, and content optimization into one affordable platform.

-When I started using SE Ranking in 2021, I was looking for a simple tool to track my blog’s keyword rankings without spending $100+/month on premium tools like Semrush or Ahrefs.
-At that time, I was managing a growing blog, tracking around 200 keywords, and needed reliable data without the enterprise-level price tag.
+When I started using SE Ranking in 2020, I was looking for a simple marketing tool to track my blog’s keyword rankings without spending $100+/month on premium tools like Semrush or Ahrefs.

 - Solo Bloggers tracking 100-500 keywords across 1-5 websites